elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsrepository.createpointintimefinder.md

 ## SavedObjectsRepository.createPointInTimeFinder() method

 Returns a [ISavedObjectsPointInTimeFinder](./kibana-plugin-core-server.isavedobjectspointintimefinder.md) to help page through large sets of saved objects.
-We strongly recommend using this API for any find queries that might return more than 1000 saved objects.
+We strongly recommend using this API for any `find` queries that might return more than 1000 saved objects, however this API is only intended for use in server-side "batch" processing of objects where you are collecting all objects in memory or streaming them back to the client.

+Do NOT use this API in a route handler to facilitate paging through saved objects on the client-side unless you are streaming all of the results back to the client at once.
+Because the returned generator is stateful, you cannot rely on subsequent http requests retrieving new pages from the same Kibana server in multi-instance deployments.

 This generator wraps calls to [SavedObjectsRepository.find()](./kibana-plugin-core-server.savedobjectsrepository.find.md) and iterates over multiple pages of results using `_pit` and `search_after`<!-- -->.
 This will open a new Point-In-Time (PIT), and continue paging until a set of results is received that's smaller than the designated `perPage`<!-- -->.